michaeluno/admin-page-framework/readme.txt

 - Added a user meta factory class demo example.
 - Added the `validate()` and `content()` methods in the admin page factory class.
 - Added the fourth parameter to the `validate()` method of page meta box factory class to receive submit information.
+- Fixed an issue in the loader plugin that after resetting the loader plugin options via the `Debug` tab, a warning 'You do not have sufficient permissions to access this page.' appeared.
 - Fixed an issue in the user meta factory class that a PHP notice, Trying to get property of non-object..., which appeared when creating a new user.
 - Fixed an issue that the `image` field type did not extend `AdminPageFramework_FieldType` but `AdminPageFramework_FieldType_Base`.